The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 The two General Ledger (GL) accounts in this transaction are accrued audit fees A/c and audit fees A/c.

-Let’s see what are the debit account and credit accounts here.
+Let’s see what the debit accounts and credit accounts are here.

-1. Audit Fees GL is an Expenses account.
-Per Nominal Accounts Golden Rule of Accounting, Debit all Expenses & Losses , and Credit all Incomes & Gains.
+1. Audit Fees GL is an Expense account.
+Per Nominal Accounts Golden Rule of Accounting, Debit all Expenses & Losses, and Credit all Incomes & Gains.

 JE 1 – Journal Entry when Accrued audit fees are incurred:

-The audit fees is payable and due to auditor.
+The audit fees are payable and due to the auditor.
 So, we need to credit the liability account.
-Often, book keepers tend to ensure that the GL name to include the details of to whom the liability is due.
+Often, bookkeepers tend to ensure that the GL name includes the details of to whom the liability is due.

 JE 2 – Journal entry when the expenses are paid:

-JE 3 – What is net entry for Accrued Audit Fees?
+JE 3 – What is a net entry for Accrued Audit Fees?

 Accrued Audit Fees GL gets nullified.
 The net entry is

-However, it’s common to follow the above two entries instead of just the net entry, even in case of no credit involved.
+However, it’s common to follow the above two entries instead of just the net entry, even if no credit is involved.

 Accrual of Audit fees happens if the entity does not receive the invoice before the closing of account books (Year-end).

-The best estimate is considering the previous year’s audit fees and adding any nominal increase (Say 5%).
-The other important point to consider here is to check the audit scope for the current year.
+The best estimate considers the previous year’s audit fees and adds any nominal increase (Say 5%).
+Another critical point to consider is checking the current year’s audit scope.

 How about an example here?

 Let’s say Stock Audit Fees are the subject of this Journal entry.
-Historically, the entity requests auditors to perform the stock audit of all its Go-downs.
+Historically, the entity requests auditors to perform a stock audit of all its Go-downs.
 However, the entity started a new branch to expand its business to other areas in the Current Year.
-The entity wants to get this branch also under audit purview.
+The entity also wants to get this branch under the purview of audits.

 Conclusion:

-Accrued Audit fees journal entry is an entry to record the accrual of audit fees for the year.
-The general question for recording any of these entries is – Why shall we record the audit fees journal entry even though the payment does not happen.
-This accounting treatment is to adhere to the accrual basis of accounting.
-Accrual basis means recording the transaction irrespective of receipt or payment of cash, at the same time or at a later point in time.
-The Journal entry is debit the Audit Fees GL and credit the Accrued Audit Fees or Bank if the amount is paid immediately.
+An accrued audit fees journal entry is an entry that records the accrual of audit fees for the year.
+The general question for recording any of these entries is – Why shall we record the audit fees journal entry even though the payment does not happen?
+This accounting treatment adheres to the accrual basis of accounting.
+Accrual basis means recording the transaction irrespective of receipt or cash payment, at the same time or later.
+The journal entry debits the audit fees GL and credits the accrued audit fees or bank if the amount is paid immediately.